lubranoa/CS493-Portfolio-Project/README.md

    ![Screenshot of the Auth0 login page with email and password fields, continue button, sign up link, and login with Google button.](/assets/images/493-01b-auth0_login.png)

-### Logged in
+### Logged In

    After successful login, the user's information on Auth0 is displayed.
 If this is the first time the user has logged in, a User entity is created for them on the Google Datastore database.
-For API access, the user must copy the value of the "id_token" for use as a bearer token when making API calls.
+For API access, the user must copy the value of the `id_token` for use as a bearer token when making API calls.

    ![Screenshot of the web page of the user's information on Auth0 in JSON format after successful login](/assets/images/493-02-jwt_info.png)